argoproj/applicationset/docs/Generators-Git.md

 ### Exclude directories

+The Git directory generator will automatically exclude folders that begin with `.` (such as `.git`).

 The Git directory generator also supports an `exclude` option in order to exclude directories in the repository from being scanned by the ApplicationSet controller:

 ```yaml